 Follow me on:

-Dr. Vincent Blok MBA is Associate Professor in Sustainable Entrepreneurship, Business Ethics and responsible innovation at the Management Studies Chair Group, and Associate Professor in Philosophy of Management, Technology & Innovation at the Philosophy Chair Group, Wageningen University.
+Dr. Vincent Blok MBA is Associate Professor in philosophy of technology and responsible innovation at the Philosophy Chair Group, Wageningen University.
 From 2002 to 2006, Blok held various management functions in the health care sector.
 In 2006, he became director of the Louis Bolk Institute, an international research institute in the field of organic and sustainable agriculture, nutrition and health care.
 In 2005 he received his PhD degree in philosophy at Leiden University with a specialization in philosophy of technology.

 more information: www.vincentblok.nl